krzentner/language-world/data/text-davinci-003/goal_md/button-press-topdown-0.md

     Steps:  1.
-Line up the gripper as viewed from above  2.
-Push down on the button from the top
+Put gripper above the button  2.
+Drop gripper around button  3.
+Press the button downwards First, the gripper should be put above the button so that it is easier to close it around the button.
-- When the robot's gripper is not vertically aligned with button, move the robot's gripper until the robot's gripper is vertically aligned with the button and the robot's gripper is closed
+    - When the robot's gripper is not almost vertically aligned with button, move the robot's gripper until the robot's gripper is almost vertically aligned with the button and the robot's gripper is closed
+    If the gripper is now enough above the button, close it around the button.
-- When the robot's gripper is vertically aligned with button, move the robot's gripper until the robot's gripper is near the button
+    - When the robot's gripper is almost vertically aligned with the button and the robot's gripper is not around the button, move the robot's gripper until the robot's gripper is around the button
+    Now, the robot can push the button down from above by lifting the robot's gripper slightly.
+    - When the robot's gripper is around the button, move the robot's gripper until the robot's gripper is vertically aligned with the button